What is a wetland?

 There are freshwater wetlands.
 And there are wetlands where saltwater from the ocean mixes with freshwater from a river or stream.

-There are many words used to describe different types of wetlands: swamp, marsh, fen, billabong, mangrove, floodplain and peatland.
+Many words are used to describe different types of wetlands: swamp, marsh, fen, billabong, mangrove, floodplain and peatland.
 Can you think of any other types of wetlands?

 Where are wetlands found?